aws-samples/hpc-applications/apps/Abacus/README.md

 # Installation

-Abaqus installer only supports a few selected type of Linux Operating systems.
+The Abaqus installer only supports a few selected type of Linux operating systems.

 [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) (AL2) is not one of those.
-So, if you are planning to install Abaqus on AL2 you need to work the installer araound.
+So, if you are planning to install Abaqus on AL2 you need to work around the installer.

 This is pretty straightforward as the installer checks the operating system being among the supported ones using `lsb_release`.

-It is enough to backup the actual `lsb_release` file `sudo mv /usr/bin/lsb_release /usr/bin/lsb_release_OLD`, Then create a new `lsb_release`, like the following:
+All that's needed is to backup the actual `lsb_release` file `sudo mv /usr/bin/lsb_release /usr/bin/lsb_release_OLD`, and then create a new `lsb_release`, like the following:

 ```bash
 #!/bin/bash